alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ```

-It's a good idea to check the regions we saved and how they compare to our original genes of interest.
-My genes of interest came from Kitaake, so I aligned the top BLAST hits from Nipponbare against the original Kitaake sequences to make sure they look very similar.
+With this set of genomic regions, we should check that they look correct.
+My genes of interest came from Kitaake, so I aligned my top BLAST hits against the Kitaake sequences to make sure they looked very similar.
 I also used IGV to see what the transcript name for each gene region was.
 Below are my results.

 |Sequence|Location|Transcript|% Identity to Kitaake|Strand|
 |:---:|:---:|:---:|:---:|:---:|